szabgab/perlmaven.com/sites/en/pages/how-to-get-notification-when-specific-contacts-go-online-using-skype.md

 That's the whole script.

-When you run this script it will try to connect the <b>already running</b> Skype client.
+When you run this script it will try to connect the **already running** Skype client.
 The Skype client will ask for your permission.
 (For a screenshot see the [documentation of Skype::Any](https://metacpan.org/pod/Skype::Any).)
 You can let this script connect to your Skype once or always.
 Later you can turn this off, from within Skype.

 Also, as far as I understand the permission is given to a third-party application with a specific name.
-By default Skype::Any would use the name <b>Skype::Any</b>, but in the constructor we gave it another name.
+By default Skype::Any would use the name **Skype::Any**, but in the constructor we gave it another name.

 Anyway, once the connection is established, the events in the Skype client will generate call-backs in our script.
 We are interested in the user-related events, so register the event handler `$skype->user` passing an anonymous subroutine to it.